sethbassetti/cs2810/Week-8/8.1-Bubble-Sort/8.1.1-Bubble-Sort-1/notes.md

 - After exiting the loop, set up the final step to terminate the program.
 - Load the syscall number for program termination into `$v0`.
 - Perform the syscall to exit the program.

-### Summary
-This guide provides a high-level overview of constructing a MIPS assembly program that iterates over an array and prints each element followed by a space.
-It covers initializing program data, looping through array elements, printing values, and exiting the program.
-Encourage your students to translate these steps into actual MIPS assembly instructions, fostering a deeper understanding of assembly language programming and the MIPS architecture.